Solymár: History

+Post-war Magyarization

 During World War II, Adolf Hitler appealed to ethnic Germans in other countries, no matter how long they had resided there.
 In some areas, ethnic Germans supported his program, but in many cases had loyalty to where they were living.
 Because part of the Nazi rationale for war was to unite all ethnic Germans and oppress and exterminate other populations, many eastern European countries, such as Hungary, Poland and the Soviet Union, expelled ethnic Germans after the war.
 About half the population of Solymár was deported to Germany in 1946 as a collective punishment as part of that massive displacement.
 More than 330 households in Solymár were vacated.

 The empty houses were occupied by ethnic Hungarians relocated from other parts of the country (mainly Mezőkövesd), as well as refugees from Transylvania.
 In later years, ethnic Hungarians deported from Czechoslovakia arrived.
 Together with the large-scale migration of people from Budapest in the past decades of suburbanization, ethnic Germans have become a minority of the population.
 Since 1990 the deportation has been commemorated; a memorial was installed at Templom tér.